PUNK + ART+ POLITICS

-Pictorial heroes art-work, imagery and creative impulses were heavily influenced by the political context of 1980s Britain, in particular the legacies of the Falklands War and the depiction on TV of the Miners Strike in 1984 along with other manifestations of urban unrest that were springing up across the country at the time.
+Pictorial heroes art, imagery and creative impulses were heavily influenced by the political context of 1980s Britain, in particular the legacies of the Falklands War and the depiction on TV of the Miners Strike in 1984, along with other manifestations of urban unrest that were springing up across the country at the time.

 Pictorial Heroes reacted accordingly, identifying and using the TV as a medium of confrontation and alienation – a cathode-ray tube riot shield to hide behind and a tool to help search for truths in a troubled land.

-Pictorial Heroes began as a collaboration between two art-school graduates (Doug Aubrey and Allan Robertson) both students from Maidstone College of Art’s seminal Fine Art Video course.
+Pictorial Heroes began as a collaboration between two art-school graduates (Doug Aubrey and Allan Robertson) from Maidstone College of Art’s seminal Fine Art Video course.

-With the legacy of the Falklands War and the Miner’s Strike leaving a deep emotional and creative scar on them Pictorial Heroes became their way of collectively responding to the times they were living through.
+With the legacy of the Falklands War and the Miner’s Strike leaving a deep emotional and creative scar on our motivations, Pictorial Heroes became our way of collectively responding to the times we were living through.…

-But above all else Pictorial Heroes was a collaborative fusion of art, pop, politics and the emerging video/digital technology of the time and their projects took the form of award-winning single screen videotapes as well as multi-screen gallery happenings/interventions and installations.
+Conceptually Pictorial Heroes was a collaborative fusion of art, pop, politics and the emerging video/digital technology of the time, and their projects took the form of award-winning single screen videotapes and multi-screen gallery happenings/interventions.

-Foremost amongst them were installations they staged for the first time in history, at the Scottish Society of Artists in the McClellan Galleries and at the Royal Academy on Edinburgh’s mound, at the Seagate gallery in Dundee and variously at the National review of Live Art and the Smith Biennale which they won with a seminal single-screen video piece: Sniper (and possibly an art-world first)
+Foremost among these were video installations they staged for the first time in history at the Scottish Society of Artists in the McClellan Galleries and at the Royal Academy on Edinburgh’s mound, at the Seagate gallery in Dundee and also, variously at the National review of Live Art and Smith Biennial, which they won with a seminal single-screen video piece: Sniper (possibly an art-world first)

-Pictorial Heroes went on to exhibit world-wide at many International Video Art festivals including the Worldwide Video Festival in The Hague, the London Film Festival and the prestigious Locarno Video Art Festival.
+Pictorial Heroes went on to exhibit single-screen works at many International Video Art festivals, including the Worldwide Video Festival in The Hague, the London Film Festival and the prestigious Locarno Video Art Festival.